Laikokwui/Laikokwui/README.md

 ## I'm Kok Wui,

-- :telescope: Working on Mobile Development using Ionic Framework and React Native
+- :telescope: Working on Full stack web development
-- :seedling: Learning Object detection YOLOv5 using Python
+- :seedling: Exploring backend development
 - :blue_car: Discover new tools and technologies
-- :speech_balloon: Ask me anything about Angular, AI
+- :speech_balloon: Ask me anything about React, Angular, Frontend Development and AI
 -
 If you would like to support my work, you could buy me a coffee.
 It will be much appreciated.